 Are you looking for the best cafés, tea shops and ice cream places in London, Ontario?
 Here is my list of the best of London’s coffee shops, dessert bars, tea houses and ice cream parlours in and near the city where you can take your family for a treat.
-I avoided all mass franchises and places that have more than 10 branches and I focused on family-run, one-of-a-kind and specialty businesses.
+I avoided all mass franchises and places that have many branches and I focused on family-run, one-of-a-kind and specialty businesses.

 BEST COFFEE SHOPS IN LONDON, ON